Read Theresa May's Speech Laying Out the U.K's Plan for Brexit

-The entire transcript of the British Prime Minister's speech
+The entire transcript of the British Prime Minister's speech+ READ ARTICLE

 In a major speech on Tuesday, the British Prime Minister Theresa May outlined a 12-point plan on what relationship Britain will seek to have with the E.U. once it leaves the bloc.
 Here’s the text of her speech, as delivered at London’s Lancaster House on Jan.
 17